Remote Working vs Working On-Site

 So, here I sit in my pj`s working at my computer.
 No stress spent on deciding what to wear to the office.

-A survey of Transport Canada employees who telecommute three days a week experienced a
+Prior to the pandemic, a survey of Transport Canada employees who telecommute three days a week experienced a:

 - 46% decrease in stress